Today's Bible Reading: Galatians 3

-Paul's description of the "just right" gospel that undergirds genuine freedom and liberty in Christ begins with a contrast of faith and law.
+Paul's introduces his description of the "just right" gospel, the gospel that undergirds genuine freedom and liberty in Christ, with a contrast of faith and law.
 The law is not of faith.
 The presence of law denies the gospel.
-Dependence on law eliminates appreciation of the promise.
+Dependence on law eliminates appreciation for the promise.
 The promise came first, and the law was added to deal with transgressions until the promise could be fulfilled in the Seed who is Christ.
 The law was temporary, pointing toward Christ who is the end of the gospel.
 In Christ we find genuine freedom, sonship, and inheritance.

 Why do people seek to guarantee their relationship with God through legal means, that is, by keeping a law code?
 How was Abraham justified?
-What was the purpose of the OT law?
+What was the purpose of the Old Testament law?

 Dear God, help us understand the beauty of the good news of Jesus and live our lives by its power rather than our own feeble efforts to measure up.
 Build our faith as we wear Christ's riches through baptism.
 Help us recognize our own filthy rags (our own works) as the blot that they are on the gospel message.
 Thank you for the "just right" gospel of Jesus.
 In Jesus' name, Amen.